 - >> X: The platform should cover as many control points and data sources as possible.
-A security solution is only as good as the vulnerabilities it can cover. - >> D: Machine learning-supported analysis decreases MTTD and lets security professionals make better decisions. - R: Automation and centralized security information means faster response times and streamlined security breach investigations.
+A security solution is only as good as the vulnerabilities it can cover. - >> D: Artificial intelligence-supported analysis is increasingly important for detection and decreasing MTTD. - >> R: Automation and centralized security information means faster response times and streamlined security breach investigations.

-Another key part of Cisco Secure's philosophy is that each of these promises from XDR are equally important.
+Another key part of Cisco Secure's philosophy is that each of these promises from XDR is equally important.
 The reach of an XDR platform doesn't mean much if it doesn't have automation to support routine security analysis tasks.
 Lastly, Cisco Secure tries to make integration with security products already in your environment as easy as possible.
 XDR isn't trying to replace these security tools but strengthen them by breaking down silo walls and streamlining security operations.